alpinegizmo/flink/docs/dev/migration.md

 ### Aligned Processing Time Window Operators

-In Flink-1.1 and only when operating on *processing time* with no specified evictor or trigger, the command `timeWindow()` on a keyed stream would instantiate a special type of `WindowOperator`, which could be either an `AggregatingProcessingTimeWindowOperator` or an `AccumulatingProcessingTimeWindowOperator`.
-Both of these operators are referred to as *aligned* window operators as they assume their input elements to arrive in order.
-This is valid when operating in processing time, as elements get as a timestamp the wall-clock time at the moment they arrive to the window operator.
-These operators were strictly using the memory state backend and had optimized data structures to keep the per-window elements which leveraged the in-order input element arrival.
+In Flink-1.1, and only when operating on *processing time* with no specified evictor or trigger, the command `timeWindow()` on a keyed stream would instantiate a special type of `WindowOperator`.
+This could be either an `AggregatingProcessingTimeWindowOperator` or an `AccumulatingProcessingTimeWindowOperator`.
+Both of these operators are referred to as *aligned* window operators as they assume their input elements arrive in order.
+This is a valid assumption when operating in processing time, as elements get as their timestamp the wall-clock time at the moment they arrive at the window operator.
+These operators were restricted to using the memory state backend, and had optimized data structures for storing the per-window elements which leveraged the in-order input element arrival.

 In Flink-1.2, the aligned window operators are deprecated, and all windowing operations go through the generic `WindowOperator`.
 This migration requires no change in the code of your Flink-1.1 job, as Flink will transparently